sdss/explorer/docs/developer/datafiles.md

 dff = df[df['pipeline == "aspcap"']] # dff has the exact same data as astraAllStarASPCAP.fits.gz
 ```

 In Explorer, this filtering step is done first, and then an extracted DataFrame object is stored with each **Subset**, which improves performance by restricting new filters to the rows of the selected dataset.
-This process is managed by `task` in TODO SubsetUI.
+This process is managed by a task `task` in [`DatasetSelect`](../../reference/sdss_explorer/dashboard/components/sidebar/subset_filters/#sdss_explorer.dashboard.components.sidebar.subset_filters.DatasetSelect).

 ```python
 # continuing from above; this is what the app does under the hood